sillsdev/silnlp/README.md

 ---

 ## SILNLP Prerequisites
 These are the main requirements for the SILNLP code to run on a local machine.
 The SILNLP repo itself is hosted on Github, mainly written in Python and calls SIL.Machine.Tool.
-'Machine' as we tend to call it, is a .NET application that has many functions for manipulating USFM data.
-Most of the language data we have for low resource languages in USFM format.
-Since Machine is a .Net application it depends upon the __.NET core SDK__ which works on Windows and Linux.
-Since there are many python packages that need to be used, with complex versioning requirements we use a Python package called Poetry to mangage all of those.
+'Machine' as we tend to call it, is an application that has many functions for manipulating USFM data.
+Most of the language data we have for low resource languages is in USFM format.
+Since there are many Python packages that need to be used with complex versioning requirements, we use a Python package called Poetry to mangage all of those.
 So here is a rough heirarchy of SILNLP with the major dependencies.

 | Requirement           | Reason                                                            |
 | --------------------- | ----------------------------------------------------------------- |